 On your Iceland Vacation, you’ll want to try the natural hot springs, stay in an unusual lodging, and see the Northern Lights.
 But Iceland also has extraordinary museums—put at least one on your list.
 They are numerous in Reykjavik, but they’re also interspersed throughout the country.
 Listed are a few museums that range from covering the world of the Vikings to a 3-D, cutting edge, outdoor experience.

 Viking World Museum

-The ship is astounding, but it’s not the only benefit of the Viking World Museum.
-The museum includes five exhibits, a lovely view of the ocean, and even features a playground and outdoor teaching space—it’s definitely kid-friendly.
-Another perk is that the Viking World Museum is fairly close to Keflavik Airport, so it’s a perfect stop just before or after a flight.
+The ship is amazing, but it’s not the only star of the Viking World Museum.
+The museum includes five exhibits of all things Viking, a stunning view of the ocean, and it features a playground with outdoor teaching space.
+The Viking World Museum is fairly close to Keflavik Airport, so it’s a perfect stop just before or after a flight.

 Arbaer Open Air Museum

-This phenomenal space is more than a museum, it’s a three-dimensional outdoor experience.
-The Arbaer Open Air Museum is an exhibit of more than twenty preserved buildings that were once used and inhabited by historic Icelanders.
+This phenomenal space is more than a museum—it’s a three-dimensional, outdoor experience.
+The Arbaer Open Air is an exhibit of more than twenty well-preserved buildings that were once used, and inhabited, by historic Icelanders.

-The buildings of the open air museum have been relocated from across Iceland to a community outside Reykjavik.
-They now make up what looks like a small village, with a farm and community square.
-As a visitor, you can explore the inside of each house, experience what life was like for Icelanders who lived off the land, and even take a look at traditional Icelandic clothing.
-You’ll also get to enjoy some fresh country air in the process.
+The buildings of the open air museum have been relocated from various places around Iceland to a community just outside Reykjavik.
+They comprise, what looks like, a small village, complete with a farm and town square.
+As a visitor, you’ll explore the inside of each house, experience what life was like for Icelanders who lived off the land, and you’ll also take a look at traditional Icelandic clothing.
+Enjoy fresh country air, and step back in time.